- Ciel Tower is a 82-storey mixed-use building under development in Dubai Marina, Dubai.

 Ciel Tower has 1,042 guest rooms including 150 suites along with restaurants, cafes and a business lounge.

 The supertall height of the building was increased to 365 metres, higher than the original design.
-The top of the tower has a sky terrace with panoramic views of Palm Jumeirah, Blue Waters Island, Dubai Harbour and the Arabian Gulf.
+The top of the tower has a glass observation deck providing panoramic views of Palm Jumeirah, Blue Waters Island, Dubai Harbour and the Arabian Gulf.

-The hotel was designed by architectural firm NORR in a Japanese style
+The hotel was designed in a Japanese style by Yahya Jan of architectural firm NORR.

 The architect says that 'the curved forms of the glass and metal building are meant to gently reflect in the setting sun, while the design scheme emphasizes the verticality of the tower and is meant as a response to vertical living'.